bobesku/woocommerce-payment-module/README.md

 Tested and developed with:

-  * Wordress 4.8.x
+  * Wordress 4.8.x, 4.9.x
-  * WooCommerce 3.2.x
+  * WooCommerce 3.2.x, 3.3.x

-PHP 5.3+ is required.
+PHP 5.5+ is required.

 ### Demo credentials

-In order to perform tests using a demo gateway account, please use your provided credentials or register a Test Account at https://secure.aldrapay.com/backoffice/register.html
+For testing with a demo account, please use the provided credentials or register for free a Test Account at https://secure.aldrapay.com/backoffice/register.html

-In order to use test data to make a test payment please check this link: https://secure.aldrapay.com/backoffice/docs/api/testing.html#test-cards
+In order to use data for making a test payment, please check this link: https://secure.aldrapay.com/backoffice/docs/api/testing.html#test-cards